p2gz/p2gz/README.md

 To modify assets:
 - Extract any assets to an equivalent path in `files/` to match the archive's location in `root/files/`
-    - To modify the game text archive in `root/files/message/mesRes_eng.szs`, extract it to `files/message/mesRes_eng/` using RARC Tools
+    - To modify the game text archive in `root/files/message/mesRes_eng.szs`, extract it to `files/message/mesRes_eng/` using cube (`cube extract root/files/message/mesRes_eng.szs -o files/message/mesRes_eng/`).
+This will also extract `pikmin2.bmg` inside the SZS into `pikmin2.bmg.json`, unless you specify otherwise with cube flags.
-    - To modify the text bmg inside `mesRes_eng.szs` at `message/pikmin2.bmg`, extract it to `files/message/mesRes_eng/message/pikmin2.json` using pikminBMG
     - Currently, only `.szs` archives (as folders) and `.bmg` text files (as `.json` files) will be repackaged on build, additional file types will be added later.